Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/death-of-indexation.md

 **Taxation on Par with Equities:** Real estate and gold will now be taxed similarly to equities (stocks and mutual funds).
 The holding period for these assets to qualify as long-term investments is now two years, compared to one year for equities.
 This alignment might make gold and real estate less attractive as long-term investments.

-**Additional Costs:** Selling real estate also involves other costs such as stamp duty, which varies by state, making the liquidation process even more burdensome.
+**Additional Costs:** Selling real estate also involves other costs such as stamp duty, which varies by state, find buyers , making the liquidation process even more burdensome.

 ### Future Implications 🔮